 Expert Tips

-• Pour ice water into a bowl and leave it next to the beef mixture.
-Dip your hand into the ice water to prevent the meat from sticking to your hand.
+- Leave a large bowl of cold water next to the kabob meat.
+Dip your hand into the water before forming the kebabs to keep the mixture cool and prevent the meat from sticking to your hand.

-• After forming the beef onto the skewers, line them onto a baking sheet for easy transportation.
-When the temperature outside is warm, I encourage you to refrigerate the skewers before adding them to the grill.
+- After forming the beef onto the skewers, line them onto a baking sheet for easy transportation to the grill.

-If you love this recipe, try one of these grill favorites!
+If you enjoy the meal, try one of these grilling recipes!

 Serving Suggestions